Suareguen/React-Native-Example-Class/README.md

 npm i react-query
 ```

-When the installation finihed we need to add this in pur `App.js`:
+When the installation finihed we need to add this in our `App.js`:

 ```
 import {